nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 ### Internal server errors ###

-When the error is **unexpected** and the server can't be more specific on the exact nature of the problem then the following `INTERNAL_SERVER_ERROR` SHALL be used to return debug details.
+When the error is **unexpected** and the server can't be more specific on the exact nature of the problem then the following `INTERNAL_SERVER_ERROR` **MUST** be used to return debug details.

 | HTTP Code | Error Code | Description |
 | --------- | ---------- | ----------- |
 | `500`     | INTERNAL_SERVER_ERROR | Unexpected internal server error. |

-When the FHIR server has received an request for an operation or FHIR resource which is not (yet) implemented, then the NOT_IMPLEMENTED SHOULD be used.
+When the FHIR server has received an request for an operation or FHIR resource which is not (yet) implemented, then the NOT_IMPLEMENTED **SHOULD** be used.

 | HTTP Code | Error Code | Description |
 | --------- | ---------- | ----------- |